Nouran-11/docs/content/en/cloud/academy/creating-content/integrating-assessments-in-the-academy/index.md

         # True/False:
       - id: "question2"
         text: "This is a true/false question"
-        type: "single-answer"            # choose the type
+        type: "true-false"            # choose the type
         marks: 1
         options:
           - id: "true"